FirebirdSQL/saturnin-sdk/README.rst

 saturnin-sdk
 ============

-Firebird Butler Development Platform for Python
+SDK for Saturnin - A Firebird Butler Development Platform for Python